Discussing Fault in Merging Accidents

 Let’s assume there is plenty of room for you to merge.
 But as you pull your vehicle onto the highway, another vehicle going much too fast tries to shoot past you, clipping you in the process.
 In this case, the car that hit you might be responsible for the accident, especially if they were speeding.
 Although the law does not require that vehicles pull over to let a car merge, the law also does not let drivers behave recklessly on the road.

-Speak to a Car Accident Lawyer
+Speak to a Washington State Car Accident Lawyer

-Every car accident depends on its own facts, so it is vital that you meet with an experienced Yakima car accident lawyer as soon as possible to review what happened.
+Every merging accident depends on its own facts, so it is vital that you meet with an experienced Yakima car accident lawyer as soon as possible to review what happened.
 At Kapuza Lighty, we have been representing injured motorists for years, and we are eager to hear your story.